ccoenraets/lightning-react-app/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Your own instance of the application is automatically deployed, and your own Postgres database is initialized with sample data.
+Your own instance of the application is automatically deployed, and your own Postgres database is populated with sample data.

 ## Local Installation

 1. Install [Postgres](http://www.postgresql.org/) locally and create a database called **realty**.

-1. Clone this repository or download and unzip [this]() zip file.
+1. Clone this repository or download and unzip [this](https://github.com/ccoenraets/lightning-react-app/archive/master.zip) zip file.

-1. Navigate to the **lightningrealty** directory and install the project dependencies:
+1. Navigate to the **lightning-react-app** directory and install the project dependencies:

     ```npm install```